debciminari/ItaLID/README.md

     - `hard`: structured prompting

 - **out-of-domain/**
-  - Script for evaluation on poetry (out-of-domain setting)
+  - Script for evaluation on poetry (out-of-domain setting);
+  - corpus and metadata.

 ---